 Day 4: Serengeti National Park – Ngorongoro Crater.

 Breakfast at your camp / or lodge then we check out and head out for one more last game drive in the Serengeti.
-You will explore the Seronera River Valley rich in wildlife and bird life or anywhere else in the Serengeti as per your professional safari guide’s guidance.
-Your safari guide as usual will be in constant contact with other guides around through the VHF high frequency radios fitted in our safari cars so he will have a better idea on the best places to explore.
-Later in the afternoon you will drive back to the Ngorongoro Conservation area for dinner and overnight. at a Simba Camp, All meals included.
+You will explore the Seronera River Valley rich in wildlife and birdlife or anywhere else in the Serengeti as per your professional safari guide’s guidance.
+Your safari guide as usual will be in constant contact with other guides around through the VHF high-frequency radios fitted in our safari cars so he will have a better idea of the best places to explore.
+Later in the afternoon, you will drive back to the Ngorongoro Conservation area for dinner and overnight. at a Simba Camp, All meals included.

 Day 5: Ngorongoro Crater – back to Arusha – End of safari

-After your Breakfast in your Hotel in Arusha Town, and after all unforgettable moment, we will straight drive to the airport to catch your flight to Zanzibar
+After your Breakfast in your Hotel in Arusha Town, and after all unforgettable moments, we will straight drive to the airport to catch your flight to Zanzibar

 Price Include: 5 Days safari Serengeti-Ngorongoro crater